soulsteppa/soulsteppa/README.md

 ## WITH MY INTENTIONS..
 UP YOUR ASS!

-hahaaa hello party peopleee.. i'm dude slash newf slash WHATEVER ok?? im the host of a SYSTEM ok??.... you're a good listener ok keep listening!
+hahaaa hello party peopleee.. i'm dude slash WHATEVER you wanna call me ok?? im the host of a SYSTEM ok??.... you're a good listener ok keep listening!

 we are VERY radical about our beliefs ok mhm mhm...... yeah we're veeeery defensive mhmmmm..... calcium